Gilead Lobbying Rose As Interest In COVID-19 Treatment Climbed

 Rep. Jan Schakowsky, D-Ill., says Gilead's track record makes her worry that remdesivir could be priced out of reach if the Food and Drug Administration clears the way for it to be used for COVID-19.

-"We have seen one after another of these drugs come on the market, which are fantastic.
-And except that they end up being out of reach for most consumers," she said in an interview with NPR.
+"We have seen one after another of these drugs come on the market, which are fantastic, and except that they end up being out of reach for most consumers," she said in an interview with NPR.
 "We cannot tolerate as human beings, as Americans, for this to be an opportunity now for price gouging."

 Gilead's pricing of past drugs has drawn criticism.
-When it launched its hepatitis C cure in 2013, it cost $1,000 a pill.
+When it launched its hepatitis C cure in 2013, the cost was $1,000 a pill.

 And the company is in a legal battle with the federal government over patents for Truvada, an HIV medicine the FDA also approved for use in protecting people at high risk of infection.

 Truvada has a list price of more than $22,000 a year, according to GoodRx, a website that helps patients get discounts on drugs.
 The price has kept many patients from getting access to the drug, patient advocates say.
 The issue prompted a congressional hearing last year.

-Gilead is donating the first 1.5 million doses of remdesivir, but after that, the company has declined to say what remdesivir's price might be.
+Gilead is donating the first 1.5 million doses of remdesivir, but the company has declined to say what remdesivir's price might be after that.
 During a conference call with investors on Thursday about first quarter earnings, analysts asked Gilead CEO Daniel O'Day whether they could expect similar returns on remdesivir as they've seen with the company's other products.

 "There is no rulebook out there, other than that we need to be very thoughtful about how we can make sure we provide access of our medicines to patients around the globe," he said on the call.
 "And do that in a sustainable way for the company, for ... shareholders, and we acknowledge that."